 Wrong!
 It ended up being one of our busiest times ever.
 We had to catch up on our marketing efforts, because it really is true that the minute you stop, sales drop off a cliff.
 We had a blog post to complete right away, we made arrangements with a distributor in the UK, we received a new award (Winner in the New England Book Show), and on top of that we reviewed our proofs from Friesens (and made four more changes).
 Meanwhile, the ebook proofs kept coming at us, too, one section at a time, requiring more hyperlink checks—pretty exhausting.

-In the end, though, we met our deadlines and are thrilled with the new print and ebook versions.
+In the end, though, we met our deadlines and are thrilled with the new print and ebook editions.
 It was all worthwhile.

 Those lessons we promised you